How to use React Lifecycle Methods in Re-frame

 The :component-will-unmount

-handlers in that CodeMiror editor you embedded, this would
+register some event handlers in that CodeMiror editor you embedded, this

-cancel them.
-In Re-frame, you won't be doing a lot of that
+to cancel them.
+In Re-frame, you won't be doing a lot of that stuff.
+If

 Even though most cases are covered by standard Re-frame, still, anything the component has done to the DOM may need to be undone, so you might need this.